rfro20/Machine-Learning-Classifiers/README.md

  # Machine-Learning-Classifiers

 Welcome to my Machine Learning projects!
 The work in this repository is split into two main projects: Project 1, and Project 2.
-Below you can find information about each project.
+Below you can find information about each project, along with the README in the individual project folders.

 ## Project 1: Bayesian / KNN Classification